jim-schilling/splurge-exceptions/docs/api/API-REFERENCE.md

             severity: Error severity level
                      Options: "info", "warning", "error", "critical"
                      Default: "error"
-            recoverable: Whether error can be recovered from
-                        Default: False

         Raises:
             TypeError: If _domain is not defined on the class